shanecelis/shanecelis.github.com-defunct/_posts/2013-06-05-google-summer-of-code-and-emacsy.md

 editor: Emacs.
 I'd like to use this post to address some features and implementation details that I'm personally excited about.

-The [GSoC proposal has more
+The [GSoC proposal has many
 details](https://google-melange.appspot.com/gsoc/proposal/review/google/gsoc2013/shanecelis/1)
 about the project, but perhaps I should say who this blog entry is written for, as I see a handful distinct audiences: application users,